 In the context of the post-2015 agenda, the right to health framework can be a useful and powerful analytical and operational tool for the transition to the Sustainable Development Goals.
 And the Sustainable Development Goals can be instrumental for the effective and holistic realization of the right to health, if human rights are effectively incorporated in their conceptualization.
 (A/HRC/29/33, 2015).

-See forthcoming report of the Special Rapporteur to the General Assembly in 2016 on “the right to health and the post-2015 Agenda”
+See forthcoming report of the Special Rapporteur to the General Assembly in 2016 on “the right to health and Agenda 2030"

 The right to health and public policy